• Skip to primary navigation

 At the Shelter, Wesley is surrounded by people who care about him, 24 hours a day.
 He has a routine and knows what to expect from day to day.
 He never has to question whether he will have clean clothing or enough to eat.
 He knows that his education is important and that his teachers will do everything they can to keep him on track.
 He knows that we want him to have the best future possible.

-I wish every child in Arkansas had a loving, supportive home.
-I wish we could close the doors of the Shelter forever.
+We wish every child in Arkansas had a loving, supportive home.
+We wish we could close the doors of the Shelter forever.
 Unfortunately, there will always be children like Wesley.
 To him, the Shelter is more of a family than he has ever known.
 So, we will keep our doors open, and our arms open even wider, for the children who need us.

 Footer